cassisob/cassisob/README.md

 ### Hi there 👋

+My academic journey began when I was 11 years old, and over time, I was fortunate to receive two scholarships at @IFRS.
+Since 2019, I have been immersed in the world of technology, particularly in programming.
+At the age of 15, I developed my first game in Python.

+I am the creator of the Copinha E-Sports project, a community for electronic gaming tournaments.
+This project even has the support of the city hall of the second-largest city in Rio Grande do Sul (Caxias do Sul).
+I have always had the goal of inspiring and motivating people.

+Just over a year ago, I fell in love with the world of data, and I am currently working on improving my skills, focusing on Python, databases, and artificial intelligence, in addition to constantly striving to enhance my soft skills.

 <!--
 **cassisob/cassisob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.